Infinitesimal semi-invariant pictures and co-amalgamation: Introduction

 \begin{customthm}{B}[Theorem \ref{thmB}] Let $\Lambda$ be a tame hereditary algebra with exceptional tubes of ranks $r_1,\ldots,r_m$.
 Then the regular wall-and-chamber structure of $\Lambda$ is linearly isomorphic to the co-amalgamated product of the standard wall-and-chamber structures of self-injective Nakayama algebras $\Lambda_{r_i}$ (associated to the exceptional tubes) along the hyperplanes perpendicular to $\overline{1} = (1,\ldots,1)$. \end{customthm}

+A special argument is needed for the Kronecker which has no exceptional tubes.
 In Section \ref{sec:regular rigid}, we define \emph{support regular rigid objects} and \emph{support regular clusters} (Definition \ref{def:regular rigid}) for a tame hereditary algebra and compare them to sets of support $\tau$-rigid objects for the self-injective Nakayama algebras $\Lambda_{r_i}$ (Section \ref{sec:combining chambers}).
 We show that the support regular rigid objects which are \emph{projectively closed} (Definition \ref{def:projectively closed}) define a polyhedral fan (Proposition \ref{prop:proj closed fan}).
 This is used to prove our third main theorem:

 \begin{customthm}{C}[Theorem \ref{thmC} and Corollary \ref{cor:walls}] Let $H$ be a tame hereditary algebra.
 Then the chambers of the regular wall-and-chamber structure of $H$ are in bijection with the support regular clusters for $H$.
 Moreover, the labels of the walls bounding each chamber can be deduced from the corresponding support regular cluster. \end{customthm}